Alexey-T/ATFlatControls/readme.md

 ATListbox
 ---------
-Listbox, Sublime style, it's not OS themed, not needed Items: set ItemHeight, ItemCount, and OnDrawItem to paint all items.
-Not focusable.
+Listbox, Sublime style, it's not OS themed, not needed Items: set ItemHeight, ItemCount, and OnDrawItem to paint all items (use ItemIndex to hilite).
+Not focusable, handle keys in Form.OnKeyDown, set ItemIndex.

 Lazarus 1.2.6,